rackerlabs/technical-blog/content/blog/2020/2020-11-17-salesforce-reports-you-should-regularly-review/index.md

 ---

-One of the values of using Salesforce is having your data in one place and being able to access real-time reports.
+One of the values of using Salesforce&reg; is having your data in one place and being able to access real-time reports.
 There are many reports to run and evaluate, including pre-built and custom reports.
 As a leader, you should regularly review certain reports and activities, including lead source effectiveness, customer engagement, sales pipeline, and sales